-We capitalize interest expense on major construction projects while in progress.
-We capitalized interest on major construction projects and the development and implementation of electronic health records applications amounting to \$304,000 during 2015, \$0 during 2014 and \$4.9 million during 2013.
+While in progress, we capitalized interest on major construction projects and the development and implementation of information technology applications amounting to \$1.9 million during 2016 and \$304,000 during 2015.
+There was no interest capitalized during 2014.

 Depreciation is provided on the straight-line method over the estimated useful lives of buildings and improvements (twenty to forty years) and equipment (three to fifteen years).
-Depreciation expense (excluding discontinued operations) was \$337.5 million during 2015, \$314.5 million during 2014 and \$285.6 million during 2013.
+Depreciation expense was \$350.8 million during 2016, \$337.5 million during 2015 and \$314.5 million during 2014.